spraakbanken/metadata-api/README.md

 maintained by Språkbanken Text, including corpora, lexicons, models, analyses, and utilities.
 The metadata is stored in YAML files in a separate [metadata repository](https://github.com/spraakbanken/metadata).

+For more technical details please refer to the [developer documentation](docs/dev-docs.md).

 ## API Usage

 Available API calls (please note that the URL contains the API version, e.g. `/v3`, `/dev` etc):